-Every Runner & Every Team & Their Respective Volunteers Are Equally Responsible for Knowing and Complying with ALL Rules.
+Every Runner & Every Team--and Their Respective Volunteers--Are Equally Responsible for Knowing and Complying with ALL Rules.
 READ THEM.
+Runners and Team Captains: Attend Orientation Where They Will Be Carefully Reviewed.

 PERSONAL, EVENT & COMMUNITY SAFETY:IV’S PROHIBITED.